Web Security

 February 1st, 2017 | By Jscrambler | 3 min read

-It was an amazing opportunity to discuss security with security professionals, developers, penetration testers, QA and testing professionals from across the U.S. and around the world.
+It was an opportunity to discuss security with security professionals, developers, penetration testers, QA, and testing professionals from the US and worldwide.

-Jscrambler had already been a sponsor at OWASP AppSecUSA 2016 in Washington, last October, but was a first-time contributor in AppSec California.
-We have to say we were truly impressed by its dimension, considering we’re talking about a regional event and we definitely found it a rewarding experience, not only for its different spin but also for being hosted right at the beach!
+Jscrambler was a sponsor at OWASP AppSecUSA 2016 in Washington last October but was a first-time contributor in AppSec California.
+We have to say we were truly impressed by its dimension, considering we’re talking about a regional event.
+We found it a rewarding experience, not only for its different spin but also for being hosted right at the beach!

-If you were unable to attend OWASP AppSec California 2017, don’t worry.
-All of the sessions were recorded, which will eventually be posted on the OWASP YouTube channel.
+If you couldn't attend OWASP AppSec California 2017, don’t worry.
+All sessions were recorded, which will be posted on the OWASP YouTube channel.
 In the meantime, take a look at our key insights from the event:

 Application Security made a splash